What’s the Problem?

 CITY OF TORONTO

-Bailao is expected to run in the Oct.
-22 municipal election.
+Bailao won the Oct.
+22 municipal election with as large majority.
 She has been supportive and recognizes the need for community space in any development.

 Lynda Macdonald – Manager, City Planning Division: email@example.com or 416-392-7618 or @cityplanto

 Kirk Hatcher – Planner, Community Planning: Kirk.Hatcher@toronto.ca or 416.392.0481 or @cityplanto